paradedb/paradedb/README.md

 - 🐘 **SQL First**: Write search queries in SQL with ACID transactions.

-- 🚀 **Scalability**: Scale to millions of rows with support for distributed search, high availability, backups, and point-in-time-recovery (coming soon!).
+- 🚀 **Scalability**: Scale to millions of rows with support for distributed search, high availability, backups, and point-in-time-recovery.

 ## Status